top of page

 Henry Stickmin is a staple in the pop culture of the 2000’s.
 It harkens back to when games could be played on browser through Flash, on websites like Newgrounds or Armor games.
 It’s a series of 2D animated web games, where one can dictate the actions of the titular character, Henry Stickmin.
 In each game, players must choose between tools or options for Henry.
 Any options chosen will lead to a short animated cutscene of either progression or death.

-Overview These games, while not perfect, can be interesting examples of the versatility of mediums.
-It may be a forgotten, or at least underutilised genre, but there’s much potential in it—especially in the realm of animation.
+These animated FMV games, while not perfect, can be interesting examples of the versatility of mediums.
+It may be a forgotten, or at least underutilised genre, but there’s much potential in it—especially in the world of animation.

 Author Bio